Science To Go Programs

 Energy Explorers

 What is energy?
-Students investigate several different forms of energy, including light, sound and electrical energy!
+Students investigate several different forms of energy, including light, sound, electrical, chemical, and thermal energy.

 Engineering by Design

-Students will learn what it is like to be an engineer as they work together to plan, build and test solutions to a unique challenge.
+Students will work in groups as they experience what it is like to be an engineer.
+They will plan, build, and test solutions to a unique challenge as they explore the scientific method and engineering process.

 Fantastic Forces